 For the features of Python that are implemented by MicroPython, there are sometimes differences in their behaviour compared to standard Python.
 The operations listed in the sections below produce conflicting results in MicroPython when compared to standard Python.

 - Core language

-- f-strings cannot support expressions that require parsing to resolve nested braces
+- f-strings cannot support expressions that require parsing to resolve unbalanced nested braces and brackets

 - Raw f-strings are not supported

 - f-strings don’t support the !r, !s, and !a conversions